1jainsomya/Covid-19-Analysis/README.md

-# Covid-19-Analysis
+# Covid-19-Analysis using Pyspark

-India and World wise analysis of Covid-19 virus using Pyspark
+India and Worldwise analysis of Covid-19 virus using Pyspark

 Working Environment: Databricks Community
-Language used :Python
+Language used: Python
-Libaries used : Seabron,Plotly,Cufflinks
+Libraries used: Seabron, Plotly, Cufflinks

-Source of Dataset: Indian Health Ministry,Kaggle
+Source of Dataset: Indian Health Ministry, Kaggle